Morgan Stanley Emerging Etf Performance

 Risk

-Considering the 90-day investment horizon Morgan Stanley is expected to generate 2.3 times less return on investment than the market.
-But when comparing it to its historical volatility, the company is 1.11 times less risky than the market.
-It trades about 0.14 of its potential returns per unit of risk.
-The Dow Jones Industrial is currently generating roughly 0.29 of returns per unit of risk over similar time horizon.
+Considering the 90-day investment horizon Morgan Stanley is expected to under-perform the market.
+But the company apears to be less risky and when comparing its historical volatility, the company is 1.07 times less risky than the market. the firm trades about -0.04 of its potential returns per unit of risk.
+The Dow Jones Industrial is currently generating roughly 0.13 of returns per unit of risk over similar time horizon.

 Morgan Stanley Market Risk Analysis